-Recall however that our estimate for β_0 was not statistically different from 0, and that we found larger effects a few years after a park opening.
-For example, using the coefficients for year 2, we estimate an extra 10568 jobs, and an extra \$1836.0 million in local income.18 By ignoring dynamic treatment effects, the Park Service's figures may considerably underestimate the economic impact of parks in the NPS.
+Computing economic impacts relative to a counterfactual without parks yields considerably larger estimates than the economic contributions attributed to visitor spending in a given year.20 Recall however that our estimate for β_0 was not statistically different from 0, and that we found larger effects a few years after a park opening.
+For example, using the coefficients for year 2, we estimate an extra 10,568 jobs, and an extra \$1,836.0 million in local income.21 By ignoring dynamic treatment effects, such as those arising from savings and investment, the Park Service's figures may considerably understate the economic impact of parks in the NPS.